Is This Bug Dangerous? How to Tell

 Scan a bug photo on iPhone or Android to get likely matches and risk cues.
 Use the result to decide whether to relocate it, avoid contact, or call a professional.

-Drop an is this bug dangerous photo here or tap to upload
+Drop a bug photo here or tap to upload

 JPG, PNG, WebP, HEIC • Max 50MB • 1 free scan